oilulio/Mortar-Fire-Direction-Computer/README.md

 This is a virtualisation and visualisation of that device.

-Fonts from free web download, but not my work.
+Fonts from free web download (http://legionfonts.com/fonts/hp41-character-set), not my work.